bidzhao/dbrwproxy/README.md

 * Support Linux, Windows, MacOS
 * Supports MySQL and PostgreSQL
+* When the proxy's backend is MySQL, clients use the MySQL protocol to access the proxy.
+When the proxy's backend is PostgreSQL, cients use the PostgreSQL protocol to access the proxy.
 * Proxies client login requests to master
 * Configurable read weights for replicas
 * Connection pooling for better replica efficiency